CTUAvastLab/JsonGrinder.jl/docs/src/index.md

 samples = Vector{Dict}(open(JSON.parse, "../../data/mutagenesis/data.json"))
 ```

-we load metadata, which store which class is to be predicted and how many samples to be used for validation and for testing
+we load metadata, which store which class is to be predicted and how many samples to be used for testing
 ```@example mutagenesis
 metadata = open(JSON.parse, "../../data/mutagenesis/meta.json")
-val_num = metadata["val_samples"]
 test_num = metadata["test_samples"]
 minibatchsize = 100
 iterations = 1_000